jimmyurl/jimmyurl/README.md

 ### :man_technologist: About Me :
 - :telescope: I’m working as a Full Stack Software Developer and contributing to frontend and backend for building web applications.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Contact me for collabo or let's discuss how we can use the technology to transform people's lives.

 - :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.